brianrclow/photo-resizer/README.md

 ## Youtube Video

-I talk about AWS Amplify and Cognito in this video as well as demo the app as a completely new user.
+I talk about what DevOps is and how you can use AWS as a tool for DevOps.
+I walk through creating and provisioning an IAM user as well as connecting that user to a CodeCommit repo.
 You can view the video: https://youtu.be/WlnMekNAZaw

 ## Usage